Abri du Moustier

 Otto Hauser also discovered the man from Combe Capelle in 1909.
 He sold both skeletons to the Königliches Museum für Völkerkunde in Berlin.
 The museum was bombed during World War II and the skeletons except for some bone fragments destroyed.
 At this time it was common to sell the discoveries to fund the archaeological work.
 They were not only sold to museums, but also to private collectors.
 Denis Peyrony tried to stop this by buying the site in the name of the French government.
 He purchased this location in 1910, and soon discovered the skeleton of a Neanderthal child.

-The lucky find of the child skeleton caused a sort of mystery story which was revealed in 2002.
+The lucky find of the child's skeleton caused a sort of mystery story which was revealed in 2002.
 The skeleton was presented to the public after its discovery.
-Then it should be transported for further examinations to Paris.
-But it vanished mysteriously, presumably on its way to Paris.
-In 2002 an anthropologist followed its traces and discovered it in the magazin of the Musée National de Préhistoire in Les Eyzies-de-Tayac-Sireuil.
+Then it should be transported for further examinations to Paris, but it vanished mysteriously, presumably on its way to Paris.
+In 2002, an anthropologist followed their tracks and finally discovered them in the magazine of the Musée National de Préhistoire in Les Eyzies-de-Tayac-Sireuil.

 The Neanderthal discoveries of the lower abri belong to a sedimentary level dated between 56,000 and 40,000 years BP.
 The remains were covered by river sediments of the Vézère and thus protected.
 The reason is the location in the niveau of the valley floor.